jd28/rollnw/issues/rollnw-client-object-workbench-and-property-surfaces.md

 instead of the authoring operations that preserve game rules and object invariants.

-The old Qt rollnw client project in `../arclight` is behind the current renderer, object model, serialization, and scripting architecture, but its editor decomposition contains useful product data:
+Established NWN editor workflows provide useful product constraints:

 - Creature identity and preview remain visible while task tabs change.
 - Scalar object state and scripts are consolidated into expandable property